-Ayurvedic Treatment For Diabetes With Herbs And Diet
+Ayurvedic Treatment For Diabetes Mellitus – Diet / Herbs

 Diabetes mellitus has become a global problem, despite advances in modern science in today’s world.
 The word “Diabetes Mellitus” have derived from two words diabetes (in Greek) means ‘siphon through’ and mellitus (in Latin) means ‘sweetened with honey’.
 It is a metabolic disorder which is caused by the malfunction of the pancreas, which is responsible for producing the hormone insulin.
 In medical term it is a condition in which there is an accumulation of glucose in the urine and blood of the person.
 This condition is known as hyperglycemia.

 According to “WHO” report India has been projected as the fastest growing country with diabetic patients.
 It has been estimated that diabetic patients in India will increase by 195% in between 1995 to 2025.

 Diabetes mellitus is a group of metabolic disorder which as characterized as high blood sugar (glucose) in the body, resulting defects in insulin secretion process or action.
 In ancient times world Diabetes mellitus was generally known as “excessive muscle loss”, later on it was recognised as a disease related with “sweet urine” and in today’s world it is known as “diabetes”.
 Due to excess levels of (hyperglycemia) blood glucose in body it lead to spillage of glucose through the urine, so it is also term as sweet urine.